survivejs/react-book/manuscript/13_styling_react.md

 `file-loader` generates files while `url-loader` can create inline data urls for small resources.
 This can be useful for optimizing application loading.
 You avoid unnecessary requests while providing a slightly bigger payload.
 Small improvements can yield large benefits if you depend on a lot of small resources at your style definitions.

+Finally `style-loader` picks up `css-loader` output and injects the CSS to the bundle.
+As we saw earlier in the build chapter, it is possible to use `ExtractTextPlugin` to generate a separate CSS file.

 ## CSS Methodologies

 What happens when your application starts to expand and new concepts get added?
 Broad CSS selectors are like globals.
 The problem gets even worse if you have to deal with loading order.
 If selectors end up in a tie, the last declaration wins.
 Unless there's `!important` somewhere and so on.
 It gets complex very fast.